 Although I am not a very religious person, I do believe we reap what we sow and that our work on this earth will be measured, not in terms of the size of our bank account, but rather in our good deeds and how we treated people.
 “To whom much is given, much is expected” was taught to me at an early age and has never left my consciousness.
 I also believe that as a society, we rise and fall based on the collective efforts of us all, not through the good fortune of a few.
 Helping those who require the help and advocacy of others fulfills me both as a lawyer and as a human being.

 Despite the prevailing negative attitude towards lawyers, I am honored to be part of this noble profession and to serve the interests of others who need a voice.
-By the grace of God I have been blessed in many ways; it is only right that I give back to society to make this a better world for all its occupants.
+By the grace of God I have been blessed in many ways; it is only right that I give back to society to make this a better world for all its inhabitants.